karlnicholas/javaee-security-quickstart-archetype/src/main/resources/archetype-resources/readme.md

 ###Install the security-domain

 The security configuration of Wildfly needs to be updated because this archetype uses container managed security.
+There are two ways to do this.

+1) Probably the best way, run the `configure-security-domain.cli` JBoss/Wildfly command line interface script.
+This will add a security domain named `javaee-security-quickstart`.
+If you want to change it, be sure to change the `src/main/webapp/WEB-INF/jboss-web.xml` file as well.

-The file jboss-security-domain.xm, found in the root of your new project must be manually added to the Wildfly server's configuration file, which is typically standalone.xml.
+2) manually added the file jboss-security-domain.xml, found in the root of your new project, to the Wildfly server's configuration file, which is typically standalone.xml.
 Find the `<security-domains>` section of the configuration file and insert the contents of the jboss-security-domain.xml into the section as a new `<security-domain>`.
-Note: This could be done through wildfly console commands, but I haven't worked out how to do that yet.

 ### Test the project